Speaking in Code: Release

 Speaking in Code premiered at the Independent Film Festival Boston on April 23, 2009.

-The film has been shown at film and music festivals in China, San Francisco, Athens, Seattle, New York City, Krakow, Amsterdam, Dallas, Toronto, Mannheim and elsewhere.
+The film has been shown at film and music festivals in China, San Francisco, Athens, Seattle, New York City, Kraków, Amsterdam, Dallas, Toronto, Mannheim and elsewhere.

 Speaking in Code debuted on DVD on March 29, 2010.
 The DVD release includes extras such as uncut footage from Modeselektor's at Sonar 2006, a tour of Kompakt with Michael Mayer and extended interviews with Ellen Allien of BPitch Control, Wolfgang Voigt of Kompakt and Wighnomy Brothers' first interview, and two years after Speaking In Code.
 In the printed insert, journalist Philip Sherburne contributes an essay.

 Throughout the month of March, the filmmakers released special deleted scenes not found on the DVD to various websites.
 These included Monolake Tours Dubplates and Mastering and Bryan Kasenic Promotes Minimalism in New York City.

 The film premiered in Germany on July 1, 2010 at the Kino Babylon Theatre.
 An after-party featured DJ sets from Tobias Thomas, Monkey Maffia and Philip Sherburne, all of whom appear in the film.

 Speaking in Code received a wider DVD release by San Francisco's Microcinema International on July 27, 2010, and later digital distribution by EBS World Entertainment, who released the film through iTunes and later Amazon's Prime Video.